Scott-Meyer/LG-Homework/Project 3/readme.md

 # LG Project 3

 ## Notes
-1. I couldn't do diagonal attacking pawns, it would require a huge re-work of project 1+2
+~~1.
+I couldn't do diagonal attacking pawns, it would require a huge re-work of project 1+2~~
+1. Pawns diagonally attack for negation, but not for main zones in all attack zones.
+There was a problem with incorrect duplication of code =/

 # Enviroment Preperation
 1. First download and install [racket](https://racket-lang.org/ "Racket Lang")